-Current planners today got their start from the Filofax and Day-Timers of the 80s, they are organizers which did not just include a calendar; it had task lists, conversion tables, a world map, some had rulers, card organizers, pockets, etc. There was even a movie based on it.
-Executives then used this to makes sense of their day, week or month.
-Some went to the extreme of putting money, keys and other flat personal effects.
-Then it evolved in today’s planner which are now based on certain themes.
+Yearly planners today got their start from the Filofax® and Day-Timers® of the 80s, they are organizers which did not just include a calendar; it had task lists, conversion tables, a world map, some had rulers, card organizers, pockets, etc. There was even a movie based on it.
+Executives then used this to make sense of their day, week, or month.
+Some went to the extreme of putting money, keys, and other flat personal effects.
+Then it evolved in today’s planner which is now based on certain themes.
 Of course, there are still many cheap, run-of-the-mill variety for those who are into the essentials.

 Jacob’s Fountain interviewed Certified Positive’s, Beatriz T. Arit, CEO and Sarah Olicia, the EVP so that we can get a more proper perspective on this lifestyle called planning.